ivarref/encrypted-url-state/README.md

 ### Details

 `encrypt` and `decrypt` use high-strength AES128, courtesy of [nippy](https://github.com/taoensso/nippy/)*.
 This yields a smaller amount of bytes than using a regular JWT would.
-An external user cannot view the contents of the state as the message is encrypted.
+An external user also cannot view the contents of the state as the message is encrypted.
 There is not any public key here.
 This means that the recipient of the encrypted state should be the same service or another service with an identical private key/password.